This blog was written before Pardot was renamed to Marketing Cloud Account Engagement. You can read more about the name change and what it means here.

 Choosing to implement Pardot as your marketing automation platform of choice is a big decision as it takes a lot of time researching and planning how the platform will fit within your organisation.
-Now the strategic decision has been made, it’s time to implement the system and it’s a process that requires a lot of care when executing.
-Which is why we’ve created this Pardot implementation guide.
+Now the strategic decision has been made, it's time to implement the system and it's a process that requires a lot of care when executing.
+Which is why we've created a free Pardot implementation guide which you can go ahead and download.
+Then, read on for more implementation tips!

 To extract the most value from the system, you'll need to configure the system bespoke to your business.
 Sure, you could use Pardot with it's out of the box settings, but you didn’t just spend all of this time and resource for mediocre usage, you want a lead generating machine!